 Martin decries Trump because, it seems, the President "misconstrues" the commission's recommendation by believing they would have resulted in "deep cuts" in immigration.
 One may quibble over what would qualify as a "deep" cut.
 Here are the numbers.
-The Jordan Commission recommended a level of overall immigration that was 41 percent less than what it had been in the decade prior to the issuance of its final report, and if that recommendation were implemented today, immigration would be 45 percent less than what it has been from 1990 to 2016.
+The Jordan Commission recommended a level of overall immigration that was 46 percent less than what it had been in the decade prior to the issuance of its final report, and if that recommendation were implemented today, immigration would be 48 percent less than what it has been over the previous ten years.

 President Trump has made it clear he wants cuts to overall immigration levels, which would result in annual immigration admissions likely being somewhat higher than the 550,000 the commission recommended, though the cuts President Trump has indicated he wants would take place over a much longer time period.
 There is a real question arising from the framework the White House has floated about whether these cuts will ever materialize, or whether they are yet another empty promise being used to sell yet another amnesty that would go into effect immediately.